 - The connection the buyers have with your organisation

 Similar to the How Many Tickets article, what has happened in previous raffles should be your guide for future raffles.
-Ask your ticket sellers if the ticket price was reasonable? - they will know because if you you are selling tickets and the price is too high - people will tell you!
-If this is the first time running a raffle or you don't have any information from previous raffles have a look at what other organisations who are running similar raffles are charging for their tickets.
+Ask your ticket sellers if the ticket price was reasonable?
+They will know because if you are selling tickets and the price is too high, people will tell you!
+If this is the first time running a raffle or you don’t have any information from previous raffles have a look at what other organisations who are running similar raffles are charging for their tickets.

 The Number of Tickets

 Generally the lower the raffle ticket price the more tickets you should be able to sell.
 If you are selling tickets at $1 each you’ll probably in general sell between 2 to 5 tickets to each person.
 If you are selling tickets for $5 or $10 each you may on average only sell 1 or 2 tickets per person.
 We have seen some great results selling tickets at $1 each with an incentive for the person selling the most tickets.